NVIDIA/NeMo/README.md

 #### 4.1.2.
 Data Preparation
 <a id="markdown-data-preparation" name="data-preparation"></a>
-We provide utilities to download and prepare [The Pile](https://pile.eleuther.ai/) dataset ([mirror](https://mystic.the-eye.eu/public/AI/pile/train/)), which is formed by 22 smaller datasets.
+We provide utilities to download and prepare [the Pile](https://pile.eleuther.ai/) dataset ([mirror](https://mystic.the-eye.eu/public/AI/pile/train/)), which is formed by 22 smaller datasets.
 The dataset is already blended by using the mix described in their [paper](https://arxiv.org/pdf/2101.00027.pdf).
-It is recommended to store this repository and the datasets in a file system shared by all the nodes (gpfs) in the case of Slurm based clusters, and in a shared workspace in the case of BCP based clusters.
+It is recommended to store this repository and the datasets in a file system shared by all the nodes (gpfs) in the case of Slurm based clusters, and in a shared workspace in the case of Base Command Platform based clusters.

 The configuration used for data preparation must be specified in the `conf/config.yaml` file and `run_data_preparation` must be set to `True` to run it.